 - More affordable: Was introduced into a lower priced category (93 percent cheaper at launch).

 - More modern: Reflects 4 years and 10 months of technical progress since the 1DX launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1DX comes out slightly ahead of the D3400 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1DX emerges as the winner of the contest (15 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.